ivanvgreiff/ddx-protocol/README.md

 # Decentralized Derivatives Exchange Protocol

+This work is no longer being continued.
+This repo is now ARCHIVED since DDX (Now: Derisking Derivatives & Exchanges) Protocol is pivoting into rate hedging.

+---

 **DDX** is a fully on-chain protocol for creating, trading, and settling **customizable financial derivatives**.
 The protocol offers three main contract types: **Options**, **Futures**, and **Genies** - each with multiple payoff curves and settlement mechanisms.
 All contracts are settled with decentralized oracles.

 ## 🚀 Quick Start